katieoconn/pregnancy-ibd/pages/fertility_pg_perianal.md

 **Perianal**

-Pregnancy note: Having perianal disease or surgeries to treat perianal disease does NOT affect pregnancy outcomes.
+Having perianal abscesses and fistulae typically does NOT impair fertility.
+Having had surgical incision and drainage of perianal abscesses and fistulae does NOT impair fertility.